Proactive Biofilm Surveillance™

 initiate biofilm formation through non-pilus mechanisms.

-Food-contact surfaces vary in their ability to support biofilm formation based on their hydrophobicity (water-repelling), surface energy, and texture.
-Stainless steel, while often considered hygienic due to its hydrophilic (water-attracting) properties, can still support biofilm formation, especially in areas such as micro-scratches, welds, or sites where protein or fat residues accumulate.3
+Food-contact surfaces vary in their ability to support biofilm formation based on how easily they are penetrated by water, surface energy, and texture.
+Stainless steel, while often considered hygienic due to its hydrophilic (water-attracting) properties, can still support biofilm formation.
+This is especially true in areas such as micro-scratches, welds, or sites where protein or fat residues accumulate.3

-By contrast, hydrophobic materials such as polytetrafluoroethylene (PTFE) and ethylene-propylene-diene monomer (EPDM) rubber attract bacteria that prefer non-polar surfaces.
-These surfaces exhibit low surface energy, which promotes stronger hydrophobic interactions and increases the likelihood of attachment by bacteria that thrive in hydrophobic environments.3,4
+By contrast, hydrophobic (water-repelling) materials such as polytetrafluoroethylene (PTFE) and ethylene-propylene-diene monomer (EPDM) rubber attract bacteria that prefer non-polar surfaces.
+These surfaces exhibit low surface energy, which promotes stronger hydrophobic interactions and increases the likelihood of attachment by bacteria that thrive in hydrophobic environments.
+3,4

 How Gram-Positive vs. Gram-Negative Bacteria Attach